 When TANF was created, it counted 12 activities as “work activities,” but the Deficit Reduction Act of 2005 (DRA, P.L.
 109-171) changed these into nine core activities and three non-core activities.
 The nine core activities are unsubsidized employment, subsidized private-sector employment, work experience, on-the-job training, job search and job readiness, community service, vocational education and providing child care to an individual participating in community service.
 The non-core activities are job skills training directly related to employment, education directly related to employment and satisfactory attendance at a secondary school or high school equivalency (GED) program.
 Non-core activities can only count toward work participation if the individual also participates in core activities for at least 20 hours a week.

-TANF was reauthorized as part of the 2005 DRA, but expired in 2010 and has since been reauthorized through a series of short-term extensions, including as part of the most recent continuing resolution (P.L.
-114-254) that extends funding through April 28, 2017.
-TANF funding is crucial for counties nationwide, which invest over $58 billion annually in human services.
+TANF was reauthorized as part of the 2005 DRA, but expired in 2010 and has since been reauthorized through a series of short-term extensions.
+TANF is up for reauthorization in September 2018.
+Long-term reauthorization and adequate funding for this safety-net program is critical for counties, which invest over $58 billion annually in human services.

 - TANF provides funding to states to help families reduce welfare dependency and allows states to design and implement the program according to their needs.
 Counties that operate TANF have a direct stake in the program because they share administrative costs and may also fund part of the state MOE requirements.
 Additionally, sanctions that are imposed on the state for failure to meet program requirements are often passed down to counties.